ArnaudLoos/HomeAssistant-Presentation/README.md

       - precip_probability
 ```

-Each of these items is an entity with a state value and can be seen on the States page in [Developer Tools](https://home-assistant.io/docs/tools/dev-tools/) in its raw form,
+Each of these items is an entity with a state value and can be seen on the States page in [Developer Tools](https://home-assistant.io/docs/tools/dev-tools/) in its raw form

 <img src="https://github.com/ArnaudLoos/HomeAssistant-Presentation/raw/master/images/state_darksky.png" width="500">